 Reliability Analysis

 PowerWorld SCOPF will be run to identify unresolvable constraints in the 2021 conditioned case.
 Transmission upgrades or additions will be studied in collaboration with TPs to find projects to solve the constraints.
 Once all reliability projects have been identified (i.e. no unresolvable constraints remain) projects will be reevaluated to determine if each project is needed.
 The above analysis will be repeated for other cases described in the scope section of this document.

+Cascading outage analysis

+N-1-1 screening analysis will be used to identify the initial set of contingencies which will be short-listed for cascade analysis and load-shed analysis to evaluate their potential of causing uncontrolled separation or cascade events.
+Possible corrective measures, including potential mitigation plans, generator re-dispatch, controlled load interruption or curtailment, or construction of new transmission facilities will be evaluated for contingencies causing severe overloads (115% of their emergency ratings and 150% of normal ratings) and the loss of load over 1000 MW under cascading conditions.

 LTSA Alignment

 Large projects (e.g., 345-kV) will be further evaluated using 2014 Long-Term System Assessment (LTSA) cases to ensure project robustness and long-term effectiveness.
 Project concepts identified in the LTSA will be reviewed as an aid to identifying project recommendations that will provide long-term benefits either as part of a long-term plan for the development of the system or as an alternative to recommending a series of smaller incremental projects over time.
 Areas identified in the 2014 LTSA as requiring a significant number of system upgrades will be evaluated on a long-term basis if upgrade needs are identified in the area during the 2015 RTP analysis.